OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **commit**
-        To record a change.
+        Bazaar command that records a change.
 A change is committed to a developer's local repository.